 In July 2015, the FDA decided to strengthen the existing cardiovascular warning for nonsteroidal anti-inflammatory drugs (NSAIDs).
 This is a class label change for all NSAIDs including over-the-counter and prescription products.
 It was previously thought that all NSAIDs may have similar cardiovascular risks.
 While newer information makes it less clear that the cardiovascular risks are similar for all NSAIDs, this information is not sufficient for the FDA to determine that the risk of any particular NSAID is definitely higher or lower than that of any other particular NSAID.
-While we have not seen a cardiovascular side effect in our extensive Caldolor safety database, we will update our Caldolor label for this FDA request.
+While we have not seen a cardiovascular side effect in our extensive Caldolor safety database, we will update our Caldolor label for this requested information once it becomes finalized by the FDA.

-Hepatoren®
+Hepatoren[®]